 There are a number of tests that doctors can use to diagnose the condition.
 On an imaging scan of the chest, pleural thickening appears as an irregular shadow on the pleura that extends over at least 25 percent of the chest wall.

 The condition is most commonly diagnosed via chest X-ray, but diagnosis by (computed tomography CT scan) is becoming increasingly popular.
 Numerous studies have established that when compared to X-rays, high resolution CT scans can better detect pleural thickening, pleural plaques and asbestosis.
 CT scans can detect early signs of pleural thickening, when scar tissue is between 1 and 2 mm in thickness.

 In some cases, doctors perform a positron emission tomography scan (PET scan) to distinguish between pleural thickening and pleural mesothelioma, which can affect patients simultaneously.
 The presence of pleural thickening is not enough to confirm a mesothelioma diagnosis, but it can be a sign of significant asbestos exposure and promotes early detection.

 Doctors may be able to provide an early diagnosis for mesothelioma patients with the simultaneous use of PET and CT scans.
-Catching mesothelioma in its earliest stages can lead to a better prognosis and a wider range of treatment options.
+Catching it in its earliest stages can lead to a better mesothelioma prognosis and a wider range of treatment options.